SavvyPlus/wiki4/aws-infrastructure/loaders.md

 ---
-title: Savvy Loaders and Downloaders
+title: New Loaders
-description: We use loader, downloader and sometimes scrappers to collect data and make it part of our resources to deliver sweet as visualisations
+description: New Loaders are serverles  applications deployed on AWS cloud for the purpose of processing source files and ingesting the data into Sql Server
 published: true
-date: 2019-12-17T03:10:17.730Z
+date: 2019-12-17T03:38:25.671Z
 tags:
 ---